 Today you’ll learn how to make a drum loop in FL Studio 🙂

-This drum loop tutorial for beatmakers reveals many drum loop tips for creating custom drum loops!
+This drum loop tutorial reveals tons of drum loop tips to create drum beats!

 WARNING: Be careful with “pre-made drum loops” out there..
 I do not consider this beatmaking.
-I’m a custom music producer, and if you keep following my trainings, you’ll learn to become a well-rounded producer who can create hip-hop and dance beats (and various styles of beats), too!
+I’m a custom music producer, and if follow my trainings, you’ll learn to become a well-rounded producer!

 What You Will Learn: